The 10 Best Guitar lessons in Brooklyn, NY

 Show more

-Eli taught 19 days ago
+Eli taught about 2 months ago

 The tutor introduced the fundamental parts of a guitar and proper playing posture to a beginner student with no prior guitar experience.
 They covered basic tuning, holding techniques, fundamental chord shapes (G, D, A minor), and an introduction to reading chord charts and tablature, with a focus on building a strong foundation for future lessons.